 While we're on the subject of battery life, it should be noted that the EOS RP does not use the same LP-E6N battery pack as the EOS R and many other Canon DSLRs.
 Instead it uses a smaller, less powerful LP-E17 like that of the EOS M cameras and a number of the Rebel-series DSLRs.
 This is likely a cost-saving or space-saving measure (or both), but needless to the say, the battery life on the EOS RP isn't fantastic.
 The CIPA rating is around 250 shots per charge with the LCD and 210 with the EVF, using default modes and not the "ECO" LCD or "Power-saving" EVF mode.
-Real-world use, however was better than the CIPA rating, and I was able to get about 300 or so shots with a single battery in addition to spending a lot of time diving into the menus.
+Real-world use, however was better than the CIPA rating, and we were able to get about 300 or so shots with a single battery in addition to spending a lot of time diving into the menus.
 For casual shooting, the battery life is likely just fine, but we'd recommend getting an extra battery or two if you plan on extensive or longer shooting periods.
 On the other hand, the Canon EOS RP supports USB charging, which is fantastic and lessens the "range anxiety" of the smaller battery packs if you're going to be out for a long time away from the battery charger.
 The caveat being that you then need to bring a portable battery pack with a USB port.

-Connectivity, Ports & Storage
+Connectivity, Power & Storage

 Like the EOS R, the new RP offers only a single SD card slot, though this isn't all that shocking given its entry-level placement.
 The card slot is also UHS-II compatible like its higher-end sibling.